-At first sniff, right after the can was opened, I was disappointed.
+At first, sniff, right after the can was opened, I was disappointed.
 The coffee smelled sharp, acidic, and a little stale.
-At the risk of sounding like a coffee snob here, I reminded myself that I usually drink coffee from a local roaster (because there are a few very close to where I live), so it’s fresher as far as roasting and grinding go.
+At the risk of sounding like a coffee snob here, I reminded myself that I usually drink coffee from a local roaster (because there are a few very close to where I live), so it’s freshly roasted (coffee roast and grind on the spot).

 Compared to big coffee brands across the board that I do still drink from time to time, this was one-half to one step above.
-Compared to the fresher, local coffees, I’d say the aroma was a couple of steps down.
-I couldn’t detect any specific notes because the sharpness was so pronounced.
+Compared to the fresher, local barista coffees, I’d say the aroma was a couple of steps down.
+I couldn’t detect any specific notes with my personal taste because the sharpness was so pronounced.